japila-books/apache-spark-internals/docs/shuffle/SortShuffleManager.md

 unregisterShuffle tries to remove the given `shuffleId` from the <<numMapsForShuffle, numMapsForShuffle>> internal registry.

-If the given `shuffleId` was registered, unregisterShuffle requests the <<shuffleBlockResolver, IndexShuffleBlockResolver>> to <<IndexShuffleBlockResolver.adoc#removeDataByMap, remove the shuffle index and data files>> one by one (up to the number of mappers producing the output for the shuffle).
+If the given `shuffleId` was registered, unregisterShuffle requests the <<shuffleBlockResolver, IndexShuffleBlockResolver>> to <<IndexShuffleBlockResolver.md#removeDataByMap, remove the shuffle index and data files>> one by one (up to the number of mappers producing the output for the shuffle).

-unregisterShuffle is part of the xref:shuffle:ShuffleManager.adoc#unregisterShuffle[ShuffleManager] abstraction.
+unregisterShuffle is part of the shuffle:ShuffleManager.md#unregisterShuffle[ShuffleManager] abstraction.

 == [[registerShuffle]] Creating ShuffleHandle (For ShuffleDependency)